WHAT IS A LUNCH & LEARN?

 Noticing how you’re feeling along with any burdens you’re carrying will help you let things go.
 Connecting with the Universe (or God) by asking for things that we want and/or need is a way of taking care of ourselves.
 It helps us focus our intentions and let go of things that are out of our control.
 Bring any request you have to the universe—no request is too large, too small or insignificant.
 Do you need…

-- Help getting through the day?
+- Some support getting through the day?

 - Help with a relationship?